FAQ

 For details and specific information on your specific paraglider model, check in the user manual or directly with the manufacturer.

-What means AoI (Angle of Incidence)?
+What does AoI mean (Angle of Incidence)?

 The Angle of Attack (AoA) describes the angle of the wing in reference to the airflow, and therewith changes constantly in flight with each pitch movement.